 lorlatinib (PF-06463922) — Pfizer

 Lorlatinib was granted US FDA Breakthrough Therapy Designation for ALK+ NSCLC patients previously treated with TKIs on 27-Apr-2017.
-The status of any FDA filing for ROS1+ NSCLC is unknown.
+The FDA approval of lorlatinib for ALK+ NSCLC is expected in summer 2018.
+The status of lorlatinib FDA filings for ROS1+ NSCLC is unknown.

 - PF-06463922 is a potent and selective next-generation ROS1/ALK inhibitor capable of blocking crizotinib-resistant ROS1 mutations